 I stopped caring about the estimates that occasionally raid the internet about how much time data scientists spend on data wrangling VS modelling.
 The answer is: probably a lot and likely more than originally planned (probably indicating here dependency on the state and richness of input data and the intended application for it, ekhem).
 Still, the right tools can go a long way in achieving the desired result in the time frame that can surprise even the most optimistic of us.

 There’s no time to lose, so here comes another Advent of Code puzzle solved using R. Day 5 challenge, here we come!
 What are we expected to do?
 The polymer is formed by smaller units which, when triggered, react with each other such that two adjacent units of the same type and opposite polarity are destroyed.
 Units’ types are represented by letters; units’ polarity is represented by capitalization.
-For instance, r and R are units with the same type but opposite polarity, whereas r and s are entirely different types and do not react.

 After some wonderful Christmas and New Year’s distractions, now it’s time to continue with my Advent of Code challenges in R (before the summer comes…).
 To avoid waffling, the 4th puzzle offers a record of guards’ shifts with various activities plus the time they started and time.
 We need to gather two things from this dataset: Which guard sleeps most (minutes) and What minute does that guard spend asleep the most?

 Here we are, ending yet another year and starting something new.
 I wanted to take a minute to dwell on 2018, what happened in my R world this year and reflexions I take from that. public speaking This year started for me with a bang - as a result of my presentation about LIME at one of H2O meetups (of which YouTube video has now reached unthinkable 11K views!)
 I was invited to speak at various events - be it AI Congress, LSE’s Python Group or Data Science Festival.